-

 - request the target to identify issues such as breaches of laws and current disputes.

-What are the key decision-making organs of a target company and what approval rights do shareholders have?
+What are the key decision-making bodies within a target company and what approval rights do shareholders have?

 What are the duties of the directors and controlling shareholders of a target company?

 Directors should remain open to rival offers which are in the best interests of shareholders (‘superior proposals’) and only support/recommend offers which they consider to be in shareholders’ interests in the absence of a superior proposal.
-If a target gives an acquirer exclusivity (see Q12) or other protections (see Q13), directors must ensure they are subject to appropriate carve-outs which recognise their duties.
+If a target gives an acquirer exclusivity (see Q12) or other protections (see Q13), directors must ensure they are subject to appropriate carve-outs which recognises their duties.

-Controlling shareholders do not have fiduciary duties to the company; however, minority shareholders have certain protections under corporations laws if they are oppressed (see Q26).
+Controlling shareholders do not have fiduciary duties to the company; however, minority shareholders have certain protections under corporations laws if they are oppressed (see also Q27).
 A private company’s constitution or shareholders’ agreement may impose duties/obligations on controlling shareholders and/or rights on minority shareholders, such as requiring special resolutions of shareholders to proceed with M&A transactions.

 Do employees/other stakeholders have any specific approval, consultation or other rights?